 Occupational Exposure Risks

-Many American blue-collar workers faced an increased risk of exposure to asbestos on a daily basis, especially at the height of its use in the 20th century.
+Many blue-collar workers in the United States faced an increased risk of exposure to asbestos on a daily basis, especially at the height of its use in the 20th century.

-Occupations where individuals were/are exposed to asbestos in higher concentrations, longer durations, or on more frequent occasions pose higher risks than those with minimal exposure.
+Occupations where individuals were and are exposed to asbestos in higher concentrations, longer durations, or on more frequent occasions pose higher risks than those with minimal exposure.

 Occupations with high asbestos exposure risk include:

-- Firefighters or First Responders: Older buildings often contain a lot of asbestos-containing materials, so when these buildings catch fire, dangerous asbestos particles are released into the air.
+- Firefighters and first responders: Older buildings often contain a lot of asbestos-containing materials, so when these buildings catch fire, dangerous asbestos particles are released into the air.
 Unfortunately, firefighters are often exposed to this asbestos dust while saving lives.

 - Plumbers: Pipes were once commonly wrapped in asbestos for insulation.
 Plumbers, pipelayers, pipefitters, and steamfitters often removed this insulation as part of their job, leading to high rates of asbestos-related diseases.